At 8 years old, I remember being a curious

 Widowed Mother’s Memoir, after the tragic loss of her husband at age 35.

-Now, 13 years later and as her grown son leaves for college, Bradshaw is focusing
+Now, 13 years later, her grown son leaves for college and Bradshaw is focusing

 on a different story.

-“Hardships are opportunities for crossroads not an impasses in life,” Bradshaw says.
+“Hardships are opportunities for crossroads not an impasse in life,” Bradshaw says.

 “The purpose for the DWP and TV show isn’t about telling my story (although I’ve always